 Phillips Colon Health Probiotic Review: The Final Verdict

-Now that we’ve looked at each product in detail, the question is, are Phillips Colon Health probiotic supplements worth your money?
+Now that we’ve looked at each product in detail, the question is, are Phillips Colon Health Probiotic Capsules, 60 Count (Pack of 3) worth your money?

 Looking at the price per serving above, it does appear that Phillips Colon Health probiotic supplements are inexpensive, coming in at under $0.45 per serving.
 However, we have to point out that each serving only has 1.5 to 2 billion CFUs which is on the low end.